Renewables

 Apple has signed a long-term power purchase agreement for a 110 MW solar plant in Greece

-In Romania, the company plans to procure power from the 99 MW Green Breeze wind farm, located in Galați County, through a long-term virtual power purchase agreement (vPPA).
+In Romania, the company plans to procure power from the 99 MW Green Breeze wind farm, under construction in Galați County, through a long-term virtual power purchase agreement (vPPA).
 The facility, which is scheduled to start operations in the first half of 2026, was initiated by Sweden-based OX2 and later sold to Nala Renewables.

 In Italy, Apple is supporting the development of a 129 MW portfolio of solar and wind projects.
 The first of the facilities, a photovoltaic plant in Sicily, is expected to come online this month.